tiarno/odspdfcrop/README.md

 Comments in code.

-**Requirements**: Python 2.7, pyPdf package, and access to Ghostscript executable (for finding the bounding box)
+**Requirements**: Python 2.7, either the pyPdf or the PyPDF2 package,
+                  and access to Ghostscript executable (for finding the bounding box)

 **Assumption**: The original PDF files contain information in an ordered stream,
                 and named according to the following pattern::